 True, not one among them is necessarily the brightest Guinness in the fish tank: I glum no puddles; I wiggle no marsh.
 I sail the ocean (usually) beating Lucy.
 Have they not heard my life motto?
 When I am faced with evils too great to be borne, such as Briana prevailing against me at chess, or Andrew shaving, or Dave, I say "Why so downcast, O my soul?
 Why so disquieted within me?
 This shadow too shall resolve into beauty, for if it didn't, then it wouldn't, and that would just straight-up suck."
 Am I not joyful?
 Is not this optimism at it's absolute, fatalistic finest?

 I say all of this as a prelude to my review of Patterson.
 If any of you are aspiring smithies of the words, should any of you meander through Anglo-Saxon dictionaries looking for gems to glean, should any of your fingers be as inkstained as Jo March's and you know who I'm talking about because you read everything no matter what kind of feministic drivel with wretched sentence-construction it is, then buy this book.
 Don't read it yet, but buy it.
 Five years from now a moment will arrive.
-You will re-read that first chapter of yours and realize with horror and despair that some thirty-five year old greasy-haired, unemployed twit sleeping till two pm in his mom's basement while wearing the same pants you bought for your twelve-year-old niece this Christmas, that twit, still living off of Doritos and Coco-Puffs, the one who spends his time on-line gaming with twelve-year-olds, he wrote a blog post in ten minutes maintaining that Counter-Strike was totally way more awesome than Halo and his blog post was better written than your chapter.
+You will re-read that first chapter of yours and realize with horror and despair that some thirty-five year old greasy-haired, unemployed twit sleeping till two pm in his mom's basement, that twit, still living off of Doritos and Coco-Puffs, the one who spends his time on-line gaming with twelve-year-olds, he, spawn of the devil that he is, wrote a blog post in ten minutes maintaining that Counter-Strike was totally way more awesome than Halo and his blog post was better written than your chapter.
 That moment of terrifying clarity will arrive.
-When it does, and you realize that you write like a twelve year old Pakistani immigrant who learned English for the sole purpose of compiling a phone book, that you can't put your pen to paper without subtracting from the sum of human knowledge and your delusions weren't of grandeur, but of adequacy, and they were definitely delusions, when your only hope seems to be gainful employment or suicide—at that moment, pick up this book, say audibly "this man is a NY Times best-seller," and read it.
+When it does, and you realize that you write like a twelve year old Pakistani immigrant who learned English for the sole purpose of compiling a phone book, that you can't put your pen to paper without subtracting from the sum of human knowledge, when your only hope seems to be gainful employment or suicide—at that moment, pick up this book, say audibly "this man is a NY Times best-seller," and read it.
 When you're halfway through, you'll print your manuscript and send it to his publisher complete with a request for an advance and a promise of two new books for him next week.

 It was the worst book I've ever finished, and I've read Rick Joyner, Left Behind and Twilight.
 Was it train-of-thought?
 Three hundred pages, two hundred chapters?
 His characters have the depth of a mud puddle on a newly paved street after a drizzle and I know damned well which one I'd prefer spending my time with.
 Especially if worms are involved.
 I got it for a dollar, read it in an hour and felt as incredulous as Goliath looking at David, just fewer projectiles.